souseal/AntiCheat-Base/README.md

 # AntiCheat Base

-A simple AntiCheat, which has a foundation for future improvements.
+A simple AntiCheat for Minecraft Java servers, which has a foundation for future improvements.